 Manjarres currently works for United Airlines and received a degree in the Center for Media Arts in New York.

-Former Cougar Samantha Blair joins the Kean University women’s soccer coaching staff for her second season on the sidelines as a graduate assistant in 2017.
+Former Cougar Samantha Blair joins the Kean University women’s soccer coaching staff for her third season on the sidelines in 2018.
 Blair earned a B.S. in global fitness and wellness from Kean in 2016.

 As a player, Blair was part of two ECAC Championships with the Cougars – the first two titles ever for the women’s soccer program.
 Blair never lost a game between the pipes with a 6-0-2 record in two seasons and earned two shutouts in her career.
 Since ending her playing days, she has continued as a goalie coach and personal trainer.